Meet the WFI Alumni

 Dr. Marguerite Forest spent a three-month summer sabbatical at WFI in 2013.
 Her research focused on the development of interactive web maps using GIS to track and place all participants in the WFI Fellowship Program, the World Forestry Center’s International Educators Institute, and other group programs.
 Her web maps will be available on the WFI website soon and will be a lovely visual display of program participants and will allow for better communication among alumni of these programs.

 Blair Freeman served as the Australian forest industry representative at WFI in 1997/98.
+His final report on Global Warming: Forest-based options for Australia (1997) can be found here.
 Since then Blair has worked in forest sector consulting in Australia and across the broader Asia Pacific region.
 His main areas of focus are forest policy, strategic planning, forest resource management and sustainable development.
 In 2014, Blair joined the Indufor Group and he is now leading Indufor’s work on strategy and sustainability consulting in the Asia Pacific region, based in Melbourne.

 Cristhian finished a six-month fellowship in the fall of 2012.
 He studied marketing strategies of small forestry businesses and family forestland owners.
 From his research he developed a general marketing plan that can be implemented by small forestry companies and one that he hopes will help communites in Bolivia sell their wood products.
 Cristhain is a Project Officer for the Canadian-based company Co2Impact in LaPaz, Bolivia.
 His Fellowship was sponsored by the International Tropical Timber Organization.